 The Memorial Rose Garden at McKinley Park in Sacramento.
 Built and maintained by everyday citizens as a gift to their city.

-You may have noticed last week that government, and governing, seems to be suddenly cool again.
+You may have noticed last week that government, and governing, seem to be suddenly cool again.
 Elected officials starred in a mini-series that became the hit of the season—drawing applause and even genuine, heartfelt laughs.
 People talking politics used the word "joy" repeatedly—and also that buzzword from a few seasons back: "hope."

 We say: It's about time.
 For too many years, there's been a negative campaign telling a dark and cynical story about politics and politicians, and this has not been the exclusive provenance of any one political party.